utilitariant/genetics-notes/content/1. BZ350 Content/(Final) Study Guide.md

 3 of the 64 codons that do not code for a specific amino acid, but instead signal the end or termination of the synthesized polypeptide
 ### Codon degeneracy
 since there are 64 potential codons, but only 20 amino acids to code for...
 Many of the amino acids are encoded by multiple codons, in order to reduce mistaken transcriptions making their way into transcribed proteins.
-# Protein Structure
+# levels of Protein Structure
-• Primary structure
+### Primary structure -
+(1 polypeptide chain)
+A protein's linear amino acid sequence, not taking into account the bonds that will form between different amino acids.
-• Secondary structure
+### Secondary structure -
+Sub structures that exist within the larger tertiary structure of a single protein

+**α Helix**
+- protein substructure that resembles a single helix.

+**β-pleated sheet**
+- protein substructure in which the amino acid sequence forms a pleated (folded) sheet.
+- (the first thing it reminded me of is a Jacob's ladder).

-• Tertiary structure
+### Tertiary Structure
-• quaternary structure
-• α helix
-• β sheet
-• loops and turns
+the 3-Dimensional structure of a single protein

+# Bonds and Interactions that Form Protein Structure
 • loops and turns
 • Ionic bond
 • Hydrogen bond